openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 $ tar -vxf LinuxBDT.tar.bz2
 ```

-Connect the Burning Kit to the Linux machine via the USB interface, and then enter the following commands.
+Connect the Burning Board to the Linux machine via the USB interface, and then enter the following commands.

 ```console
 $ cd LinuxBDT